ethi0/telepot/servman/README.md

 * Commands
     * `/stats` - gives summed statistics about memory \ disk \ processes (will improve)
     * `/shell` - goes into the mode of executing shell commands & sends you the output
-    * `/memgraph` - plots a graph of memory usage for a past period and sends you a picture of the graph
-    * `/setmem` - set memory threshold (%) to monitor and notify if memory usage goes above it
-    * `/setpoll` - set polling interval in seconds (higher than 10)
 * Monitors memory usage and if it reaches above the set threshold = sends you warning message